Every mobile user needs a document tool — it’s part and

 This free Android app offers the following features:

-- Formatting (font type, size, and color; bold, italic, and underline)
+- Formatting (font type, size, and color; bold,

 - Creating hyperlinks